Camora0/Wasteland-Reborn/loreout.md

 Select the appropriate file for your display, and ensure no other ini options are activated.
 If you are running Ultrawide, or Super Ultrawide you will also need to activate the appropriate option in OPTIONAL PLUGINS just below.

-### If you have a zoomed or gapped display even with the above correct ini settings
+### If you have a zoomed or mis-aligned display even with the correct ini settings

-Some users also needed to:
+Some users also need to take this step:
-Right‑click LoreOut\Stock Game\Fallout4.exe > Open Properties > Change high DPI settings > Enable Override > high DPI scaling behavior > Set scaling to Application
+In Windows Explorer open the LoreOut\Stock Game folder.
+Right-click Fallout4.exe > Properties > Change High DPI settings > Enable Override > High DPI Scaling Behavior > Set scaling to Application

 ### Launching Game